djacu/nixos-modules-lessons/lessons/option-dependencies/lesson.md

 Options can depend on other options, making it possible to build more useful abstractions.
 To make option values available to a module, the arguments of the function declaring the module must include the `config` attribute.

+!!! note
+    Lazy evaluation in the Nix language allows the module system to make a value available in the config argument passed to the module which defines that value.

 [//]: # (./options.nix)

 As you can see, we have added `config` to the function argument of the `options.nix` module.